cucapra/chazz/README.md

 ### Options

+There are a few global configuration options:

-Use the `--ami` option to choose a specific AMI ID to connect to or launch.
+* `--ami`: Pick a specific AMI ID to connect to or launch.
-As a shorthand, you can also use `-iN` to choose the `N`th image---for example, `chazz -i1 list` will show instances using the second image in our built-in list.
+* `-i`: A shorthand to pick an AMI from our built-in list.
+Use `-iN` to choose the `N`th image---for example, `chazz -i1 list` will show instances using the second image in our built-in list.
+* `--key-pair`: Specify the name of the AWS key pair to attach to any new instances we create.

 [rsync]: https://www.samba.org/rsync/
 [entr]: http://entrproject.org